Redworth/Humidifier-Project-Mobile-App-Native/README.md

 The environment is now ready for development.

 ## Usage
-Prerequsites:
+Prerequisites:
-- Environment is setup (see above).
+- Environment is setup (see above)
-- Development machine and mobile phone are connected to the same Wi-Fi network.
+- Development machine and mobile phone are connected to the same Wi-Fi network

 Run the command:
 ```